Ten Tips to Build Killer Mobile Apps by blending User Psychology with UI/UX Design

 - Keep the layout simple to understand avoiding dragging of users to remember how a task is completed from one point to another

 - Follow “Seven Plus or Minus Two” rule.
-As users usually remember only 3-4 items on a screen, avoid display of more than 4 products in a single screen
+As users usually remember only 3-4 items on a screen, avoid the display of more than 4 products in a single screen

 5. Humans Are Social So Your Users – Incorporate the Social Element in UX/UI Design